Own-Data-Privateer/hoardy-mail/README.md

 Also, see ["Sup" article on ArchWiki](https://wiki.archlinux.org/title/Sup) for how to setup `sup`.

-(Also, in theory, [Thunderbird](https://www.thunderbird.net/) also supports operation over `Maildir`, but that feature is so buggy it's apparently disabled by default at the moment.)
+(Also, in theory, [Thunderbird](https://www.thunderbird.net/) also supports operation over Maildir, but that feature is so buggy it's apparently disabled by default at the moment.)

 # <span id="gmail-is-evil"/>Google's security theater